Grills logo.Grills

 Blower Fan & Airjets

 If you’re into grilling, the idea of using a powered fan to help fuel your fire is nothing new.
-We’ve seen them in pellet grills, in automatic barbecue temperature controllers, and even in charcoal starters like the Looflighter.
+I’ve seen them in pellet grills, in automatic barbecue temperature controllers, and even in charcoal starters like the Looflighter.
+But I can’t say I’ve ever seen it applied to a fire pit before.
+Which begs the question: why not?

 I mean, who among us hasn’t tried to fan a fire with a Frisbee or a plate or a flattened box?
 The built-in blower does the job far more efficiently, without tiring your arms or blowing ash everywhere.

 Not only will the blower get your fire roaring in a hurry, it also helps it burn more completely.

 There are 51 airjets positioned around the burn chamber to force oxygen into the fire.
 A fire requires oxygen to burn, so putting it where it might otherwise not reach means less time stoking and moving your firewood to expose embers to air.
 You’ll also burn more of your wood down to ash and leave fewer hunks of charred lumber behind.

 And, it burns so efficiently most of the fine particulate that constitutes smoke are burned off, too, making it a nearly smokeless fire.
 No more playing musical camp chairs trying to stay out of the smoke!